-12. Plaintiff's contract was a nonsensical tax fraud.
-Plaintiff claims that its contract was a purchase of receipts from defendant for the "Purchase amount was the fair market value of the receipts purchased.
+10. Plaintiff's contract was a nonsensical tax fraud.
+Plaintiff claims amount was the fair market value of the receipts purchased.
 This meant that the more that defendant paid back the plaintiff, the greater the plaintiff's purchase.
 The greater the plaintiff's purchase, the larger its tax deduction for the purchase.
 Therefore, the more that plaintiff got paid back, the more it deducted from its taxes.
 In the real world, the more one gets paid, the higher his tax bill.
 The more that defendant paid back, the greater its sales to plaintiff, requiring defendant to pay sales and income tax on the money that defendant paid back to the plaintiff.
 In the real world, the more one pays back money received, the greater his expense and the less his taxes.